RandTrawick/SublimeSettings/packages-to-install.md

-# npm packages to install to maximize this set
+# npm packages to install to maximize this setup

   - JsPrettier
     - `npm install --g prettier`